 CITO is an Ontario Centre of Excellence committed to strengthening the global performance of Ontario’s information technology and communications industries.
 We do this by building university and industry partnerships that foster the interchange of people, ideas and technologies.

 When was CITO formed?

 Who funds CITO?

-CITO receives most of its budget from the Ontario Ministry of Enterprise, Opportunity and Innovation, however we are increasingly supported by contributions from our member companies as well as the private sector.
+CITO receives increasing support by contributions from member companies as well as the private sector.

 What do we do?

 We support academic research and build partnerships with the private sector to help new technology flow from the research lab to Ontario’s companies.

 CITO’s primary goals are to: